KOST-CECO/SIARDexcerpt/README.md

 SIARDexcerpt
 ============

-The SIARDexcerpt application is used for excerpt a record from a SIARD-File.
+SIARDexcerpt is a Java-based application that searches and extracts individual records of SIARD files, then converts them into a human readable form using a user-specific or a generic stylesheet.

 SIARDexcerpt, Copyright (C) 2016 Claire Roethlisberger (KOST-CECO)